Scotland Run Park – Clayton , Gloucester County, NJ

 After the playground, it was back across the street to where we’d left our car.

-Nearby – the yet-to-be-explored Glassboro WMA is close!
+Nearby – Glassboro WMA is down the street!
 One for the to-do list!

 pretty lake, nice nature trail.